6. Do you use analytics? How do you measure success, ROI, and progress?

 11. How long will it take to see results?

 Overall, the speed and size of your results will depend on how much you pay your agency.
 The more you pay, the more hours per month they will be able to block off for your business (because they have other clients that are paying for their time).
-The more time they are able to put into your marketing strategies, the faster you should see results.
+The more time they're able to put into your marketing strategies, the faster you should see results.

 12. How much will it cost me?

-This depends on quite a few factors: how big your agency is, how many clients they already have, whether they're a big-city company or a smaller agency, how many services they're providing, etc. Many agencies will be happy to try to work within your budget.
+Cost is always the most common question, but it doesn't always have a universal answer.
+The cost of your services depends on quite a few factors: how big your agency is, how many clients they already have, whether they're a big-city company or a smaller agency, how many services they're providing, etc. Many agencies will be happy to try to work within your budget.

 Here's some info outlining what affects the price of inbound marketing.

-They will probably have to do some research and outline a strategy before giving you concrete numbers, so don't expect them to have an answer right away.
+They'll probably have to do some research and outline a strategy before giving you concrete numbers, so don't expect them to have an answer right away.
 Once they give you a quote, you are free to accept or reject their offer.

 Remember: There are no stupid questions.